xinminlabs/synvert-docs/javascript/home.md

 #### Run a snippet

-Run a snippet, analyze and then change code.
+Run a snippet, analyze and then rewrite code.

 ```
 $ synvert-javascript -r jquery/migrate